owncloud-archive/documentation/admin_manual/configuration/database/db_conversion.rst

 Run the conversion
 ------------------

-After you have setup the new database, in **the ownCloud root folder** run the following command to convert the database to the new format:
+After you have setup the new database, run the following command to convert the database to the new format in **the ownCloud root folder**:

 ::